etsangsplk/hashgraph-ledger/README.md

-# QuantumLedger
+# Consensus Network

-The QuantumLedger is an experimental hashgraph written completely in javascript.
+The Consensus Network is an experimental distributed hashgraph structure written completely in javascript.
 It is in active development and not yet ready to be used.

 Hashgraph is a consensus algorithm that assumes knowledge of other peers' knowledge about events (similar to "blocks" in traditional blockchains) and uses virtual voting that does not require any extra bandwidth.
-Hashgraph technology is still not very well understood by large parts of the community but seems far superior to blockchain-based technologies.
+Hashgraph technology is therefore far superior to blockchain-based technologies.
 Hashgraph has good chances to obsolete all blockchain-based networks.

-QuantumLedger provides only one implementation of hashgraph that is best described by features it does NOT have:
+The Consensus Network provides an implementation of hashgraph that is best described by features it does NOT have:

   - no enrollment
   - no member service